 In generic terms, a URL is “protocol://serverName/path?option”.

-In HTTP 1.1 the 2nd and 3rd elements of the Client Request line are the Resource & Options.
+In HTTP 1.1 the 2nd and 3rd elements of the Client Request line are the Resource & Options which are the same as the path and options from a URL.
 For example, you might see an HTTP request that looks like this:

 GET /resource HTTP/1.1